Logan007/pucr/README.md

 So far, only some advantage of `max_gamma` is taken yet.
 Is this is a high-priority todo?
 An implementation with manually set `max_gamma` (set to 7, see line 1097) for the LZ lengths showed only a tiny compression gain...
 Maybe better for RLE lengths?

 Another finding while testing the use of LZ length history (encoding the historic lengths as the first LZ lengths, the non-historic ones becoming longer then), it always increased output file size for no matter what history lenght being used (1,2,3, or 4).
 Shall we try history for LZ offset?
-Hope is, that compression of repetitions of similar sequences, such as `12345678` and `1234X678` will benefit.
+Hope is, that repetitions of similar sequences, such as `1234Y678` and `1234X678` compress better.

 An LZ offset table similar to the already implemented RLE character table might be worth deliberating.
 It would require some changes in the code and especially the way LZ offsets are being encoded... not sure if it yields better comression.
 Maybe not to be tested anytime soon.